kshitivartak/BharatYatra-Travel-Recommendation-Website/README.md

 ## Technologies Used
--React: The core JavaScript library for building the user interface./n -React Context API: Handles global state management (sharing data between components without prop-drilling).
+-React: The core JavaScript library for building the user interface.
+-React Context API: Handles global state management (sharing data between components without prop-drilling).
 -React Hooks (useState, useEffect): Manages local data states and triggers actions (like API calls) automatically.
 -Axios: A library used to make HTTP requests to the server and handle request cancellation.